Industry Marketing

 • customers who create high-quality styling content;

-• TikTok Creator Marketplace and platform creator tools;
+• TikTok One, TikTok Content Suite and current platform creator tools;

 • Instagram and TikTok search around aesthetics, subcultures, occasions and product categories;